Gradient Iterated Temporal-Difference Learning: The Foundations of Temporal-Difference Learning

 The procedure repeats until the training stops.
-It benefits from the contraction property of the Bellman operator at each iteration, which brings the expected regression target closer to the optimal action-value function.
-This line of work is referred to as the semi-gradient method because the gradient with respect to the target network is ignored.
+It benefits from the contraction property of the Bellman operator at each iteration, which brings the expected regression target closer to the optimal action-value function $Q^*$.
+This line of work is referred to as the semi-gradient method because the gradient with respect to the target estimator is ignored.
 The seminal algorithm $Q$-learning~\citep{watkins1992q} follows this paradigm, with $T$ set to $1$.
+While it is known that semi-gradient methods can diverge~\citep{baird1995residual}, their convergence properties are actively studied~\citep{asadi2023td}.

 Figure~\ref{F:td_gtd} (right) depicts the training dynamics of Gradient TD learning.
 They are simpler than those of TD learning, since the objective function, i.e., the Bellman error $\| \Gamma Q - Q \|_2^2$, is optimized over all learnable parameters without stop-gradient operations.
 This is why convergence guarantees can be established for this approach.
-At each timestep $k$, the following $Q$-network $Q_k$ is obtained by performing a stochastic gradient descent step on the objective function, evaluated at $Q_{k-1}$.
+At each timestep $k$, the following $Q$-estimator $Q_k$ is obtained by performing a stochastic gradient descent step on the objective function, evaluated at $Q_{k-1}$.

 The difficult part of this method lies in building an unbiased estimate of the objective function's gradient.
 Indeed, the gradient of the Bellman error $(\Gamma Q_{\theta}(s, a) - Q_{\theta}(s, a) )^2$ is equal to $2 ~ \partial_{\theta} \Gamma Q_{\theta}(s, a) (\Gamma Q_{\theta}(s, a) - Q_{\theta}(s, a)) - 2 ~ \partial_{\theta} Q_{\theta}(s, a) (\Gamma Q_{\theta}(s, a) - Q_{\theta}(s, a))$, for a state-action pair $(s, a)$ and some parameters $\theta$.
 Importantly, an unbiased estimate of the second term can be obtained from a single sample $(s, a, r, s')$ by computing $- 2 ~ \partial_{\theta} Q_{\theta}(s, a) (r + \gamma \max_{a'} Q_{\theta}(s', a') - Q_{\theta}(s, a))$.
 Unfortunately, it is not possible to build an unbiased estimate of the first term with a single sample because it contains the product of expectations $\partial_{\theta} \Gamma Q_{\theta}(s, a) \cdot \Gamma Q_{\theta}(s, a)$.